TarekAldahshan/Udacity-Udagram/Documentation/Infrastructure description.md

 Develop Web Application Then Hosting At Amazon Web Service

 ## Hosting Requirements
-- AWS RDS
+- AWS RDS : Service at amazon used for Database Hosting
-- AWS Elastic Beanstack
+- AWS Elastic Beanstack : Service at amazon used for Backend Hosting
-- AWS S3
+- AWS S3 : Service at amazon used for Frontend Hosting

 # Infrastructure Describtion